 - I acknowledge I am responsible for managing my withholding, direct deposit, mailing information, etc. within the payroll portal.
 I acknowledge and agree that I am required to notify SSE two (2) weeks prior to changes in my work location for withholding taxes.
 If I fail to notify SSE of any required changes (i.e. withholding, name, social, etc.) I may be responsible for any payroll fees generated to correct my payroll information.

 - I acknowledge I will track all working hours and breaks and submit that time via the time keeping portal (SSE or SMX) at the end of each work week.
 Omissions of time or time reported late may cause delays in receiving payroll payment.
-Errors or fraudulent hours reported and paid may be collected back by SSE at your expense.
+Errors or fraudulent hours reported and paid for may be collected back by SSE at your expense.
 Expense reimbursement requires advance approval by the client before incurring the expense.

-- In the event of my personal indebtedness to SSE (equipment, ID or incorrect hours), I authorize SSE to withhold from my wages such amounts as permitted by law to satisfy my obligation to SSE.
+- In the event of my personal indebtedness to SSE (equipment, badges or incorrect hours), I authorize SSE to withhold from my wages such amounts as permitted by law to satisfy my obligation to SSE.

 - I acknowledge that if I am hired and employed by SSE, I may be assigned to work at a client site which requires proof of vaccination against COVID and that my vaccination status may be disqualifying for employment at the client site, unless I am unable to be vaccinated due to medical or sincerely held religious belief.
 I knowingly and voluntarily consent to the disclosure of my vaccination status, vaccination card or medical/religious exemption to a client that I am placed at to work.
 I understand that any medical information provided to SSE, including information relating to my vaccination status, will be maintained by SSE as confidential record and access will be limited only to those employees at SSE or the client with legitimate business-related reasons.